Exorcism in Christianity: Pentecostalism

 In the Pentecostal Church, the Charismatic Movement, and other less formalized Christian groups, the exorcism ritual can take many forms and belief structures.
 The most common of these is the deliverance ceremony.
 Deliverance differs from the exorcism ceremony in that the Devil may have gotten a foothold into a person's life rather than gaining complete control.
 If complete control has been gained, a full-fledged exorcism is necessary.
 However, a "spirit-filled Christian" cannot be possessed, based on their beliefs.
 Within this belief structure, the reasons for the devil to get a foothold are usually explained to be some sort of deviation from theological doctrine or because of pre-conversion activities (like dealing with the occult).

 The traditional method for determining if a person needs deliverance is done by having someone present who has the gift of discerning of spirits.
 This is a gift of the Holy Spirit from 1 Corinthians 12 that allows a person to "sense" in some way an evil presence.
 While the initial diagnosis is usually uncontested by the congregation, when many people are endowed with this gift in a single congregation, results may vary.

 Criticism

-Critics of exorcism contend that so-called 'possession' is often, in fact, undiagnosed mental illness and the performance of an exorcism in such cases exacerbates the condition and can even be considered abuse.
-There have also been cases where exorcists have abused their position for financial gain.
+Critics of exorcism contend that so-called 'possession' is often, in fact, undiagnosed mental or physical illness and the performance of an exorcism in such cases exacerbates the condition and can even be considered abuse.
+In one case, a Catholic priest performed unauthorized, fake exorcisms for financial gain.
+Researchers Nicole M. Bauer and J. Andrew Doole argue that by incorporating "medical-psychiatric expertise in the process of diagnosis", exorcists give legitimacy to demonic possession in modern society and present it as "a valid medical healing practice, superior even to medical solutions".